-Meet Nigeria celebrities that give money to fans on social media (photos) - Information Nigeria - Nigeria Today
+Nicki Minaj is paying several people's tuition fees and loans on Twitter - Hindustan Times - Nigeria Today

 Meet Nigeria celebrities that give money to fans on social media (photos)

-American hip-hop star, Nicki Minaj, made the news last weekend when she took it upon herself to pay college tuition for her Twitter fans with straight A's.
-It all started after a fan asked her if she would pay his college tuition on Twitter on Saturday …
+Nicki Minaj offered to pay tuition fees for students on Twitter and made her fans very happy

-Nicki Minaj becomes college benefactor through Twitter
+Nicki Minaj pays college costs for Twitter fans

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.